Home Commercial Developments

 Project 301 : Published 08/02/08

-Castlemore have unveiled one of the larger speculative schemes outwith the capital, 301 St Vincent Street.
+Castlemore (now bust) have unveiled one of the larger speculative schemes outwith the capital, 301 St Vincent Street.
 Comprising 2 dramatic offset wedges sandwiching a glossy and transparent perimeter atrium with emphasis placed on opposing SW & NE aspects to maximise impact upon Bothwell and St Vincent St's.
 Each wing will slope in proportion to site gradient with hints of projecting and indented balconies at intervals across the facade.
 Environmental consideration is evidenced by vertical gardens and high level roof terraces whilst coils placed in the roofspace cool adjacent air thus stirring a process of convection as temperature differentials excite air movement, eliminating the need for wasteful air conditioning.
 All being as it should both this and Elphinstone Place will be rising simultaneously in 2008.
 Quite the prospect.

 Project 301